sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

-## ApproveNonEmployeeRequest
+## Approve a Non-Employee Request

 > NonEmployeeApprovalItem ApproveNonEmployeeRequest(ctx, id).NonEmployeeApprovalDecision(nonEmployeeApprovalDecision).Execute()

-Approve a Non-Employee Request
+Approves a non-employee approval request and notifies the next approver.
+The current user must be the requested approver.

 ### Example